spatialthoughts/qgis-tutorials/source/docs/3/digitizing_basics.rst

    :align: center

 15. Before we digitize the remaining roads, it is important to update some other snap settings that are important to create an error free layer.
-Right-click on the Panel :guilabel:`Snapping toolbar`
+Right-click on any empty space on the toolbar area and activate the :guilabel:`Snapping toolbar`

 .. image:: /static/3/digitizing_basics/images/15.png
    :align: center

-16. Now an :guilabel:`Enable Snapping`(Magnet Icon) will appear in the panel.
+16. Now an :guilabel:`Enable Snapping` (Magnet Icon) will appear in the panel.
-    Click on it to enable it and select :guilabel:` All Layers` and select ``Open Snapping Options..``.
+    Click on it to enable it and select :guilabel:`All Layers` and select ``Open Snapping Options..``.

 .. image:: /static/3/digitizing_basics/images/16.png
    :align: center